Helgi Tómasson (dancer)

-Helgi Tomasson (born October 8, 1942) is an Icelandic artistic director and principal choreographer for San Francisco Ballet, and a former professional ballet dancer.
-Since assuming leadership of San Francisco Ballet, he has helped transform the company from a respected regional troupe to one of the world's great classical ballet companies.
-He is originally from Iceland.
+Helgi Tomasson (born October 8, 1942) is an Icelandic choreographer, and a former professional ballet dancer.
+He served as artistic director and principal choreographer for San Francisco Ballet.

 Early life

 Tomasson was born in Vestmannaeyjar, Iceland to Tómas Bergur Snorrason and Dagmar Helgadóttir.
 He began his ballet training in Reykjavik with a local teacher and went on to join the National Theatre’s affiliated school, which at the time was led by Erik and Lisa Bidsted.
 He has a younger half brother, graphic designer Guðjón Ingi Hauksson.

 Career

 Tomasson's professional dance career started at age 15 with the Pantomime Theatre in Copenhagen’s Tivoli Gardens.
 At age 17, he was discovered in his homeland by choreographer Jerome Robbins, who arranged a scholarship for Tomasson to study at the School of American Ballet' in New York City.

 Tomasson went on to join the Joffrey Ballet, where he met his future wife Marlene, a fellow dancer.
 Two years later he joined the Harkness Ballet, staying for six years and becoming one of the company’s most celebrated principal dancers.

 In 1969, at age 27, Tomasson entered the First International Ballet Competition in Moscow, representing the United States.
 He was allowed by Jerome Robbins to dance a solo from Robbins' Dances at a Gathering and returned with the Silver Medal; the Gold Medal was awarded to Mikhail Baryshnikov.
 During the course of the competition, the great ballerina Maya Plisetskaya, who was on the jury, whispered to him, "I gave you all my votes."